 Dinner – Redcliff Cafe, Te Anau

 The return drive to Te Anau was relatively uneventful.
-We stopped a couple times for quick pictures, but Brooke and I mostly snoozed.
+We stopped a couple times for quick pictures, but we mostly snoozed.
 Before we knew it, we were back to our starting point in the quiet little town around 6pm.

 Glow Worm Caves